 Students who are suspended or expelled may not be present on school property during the term of suspension or while expelled, and will not be allowed to participate in any school-sponsored activities, if these occur during the period of suspension or expulsion.

 Hawthorn may honor suspensions and expulsions from another in-state or out-of-state school, including a private, charter or parochial school or public school district, pursuant to law and Hawthorn’s Student Admissions Policy.
-Before making any decision to honor such suspensions or expulsions, the Executive Director or designee will consider whether the student has received the due process required by law.
+Before making any decision to honor such suspensions or expulsions, the Head of School or designee will consider whether the student has received the due process required by law.

 Section 4.2 Suspensions

-The Principal, for the well-being of a student or of the school environment, may suspend a student from school for a period of no more than ten days.
+The Head of SchoolHead of School, for the well-being of a student or of the school environment, may suspend a student from school for a period of ten days.
 The student will be afforded the opportunity of an informal hearing.
 The notice and informal hearing should precede removal of the student from school.
 There need be no delay between the time notice is given and the time of hearing.
 Notice of an informal hearing need not be given prior to removal from school when a student's presence poses a continuing danger to persons or property or threatens disruption of the academic process.
-The Principal will notify the student's parent(s) or guardian of his or her decision.
-The Executive Director has the authority to extend the suspension up to 180 school days or to revoke the suspension if the Executive Director desires.
+The Head of SchoolHead of School will notify the student's parent(s) or guardian of his or her decision.
+The Head of School also has the authority to extend the suspension up to 180 school days .
 Suspension will generally be used for the chronic and more serious types of offenses.

 Procedures for suspending a student are outlined below.

-1. Before suspending a student, the Principal, Executive Director, or designee must (a) tell the student, either orally or in writing, what misconduct she is accused of; (b) if the student denies the accusation, explain, either orally or in writing, the facts that form the basis of the proposed suspension; and (c) give the student an opportunity to present her version of the incident.
+1. Before suspending a student, Head of SchoolHead of School, Associate Head of School, or designee must (a) tell the student, either orally or in writing, what misconduct she is accused of; (b) if the student denies the accusation, explain, either orally or in writing, the facts that form the basis of the proposed suspension; and (c) give the student an opportunity to present her version of the incident.

-2. If the Principal or Executive Director concludes that the student has engaged in misconduct punishable by suspension, the procedures described below apply.
+2. If the Head of SchoolHead of School concludes that the student has engaged in misconduct punishable by suspension, the procedures described below apply.
 If the student has a disability as defined in the Individuals with Disabilities Education Act (IDEA) as amended or Section 504 of the Rehabilitation Act, additional procedural safeguards regarding the discipline of students with disabilities apply.

-3. The Principal or Executive Director should determine whether the student should be suspended or whether alternative measures would be appropriate.
+3. The Head of SchoolHead of School should determine whether the student should be suspended or whether alternative measures would be appropriate.

 4. If suspension is imposed, the student's parents or guardians must be promptly notified of the suspension and the reasons for the action.

-5. Any suspension by the Principal must be reported, immediately and in writing, to the Executive Director, who may revoke the suspension, either part or in full, at any time.
-A Principal can recommend to the Executive Director that a suspension be extended beyond ten school days.
-The Executive Director may impose an out-of-school suspension up to 180 school days.
+5. Head of SchoolHead of School

 7. Students under suspension are not allowed to be on or around the school campus unless:

 a.
-The parent/guardian calls and makes arrangements through the Executive Director or Principal.
+The parent/guardian calls and makes arrangements through the Head of SchoolHead of School.

 b.
 The parent/guardian accompanies the student to the campus.